cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-{{bignums}} notes that using the non-preferred choice of a bignum representation instead of a basic integer for encoding a number is not intended to have application semantics, but it can have such semantics if an application receiving CBOR data is using a decoder in the generic data model.
+{{bignums}} notes that using the non-preferred choice of a bignum representation instead of a basic integer for encoding a number is not intended to have application semantics, but it can have such semantics if an application receiving CBOR data is using a decoder in the basic generic data model.
 This disparity causes a security issue if the two sets of semantics differ.
 Thus, applications using CBOR need to specify the data model that they are using for each use of CBOR data.